CTPSSTAFF/get-electric-vehicle-charging-stations/README.md

 jupyter notebooks
 ```
 3. In Jupyter notebooks, open the notebook 'get-electric-vehicle-charging-stations.ipynb'
-4. Specify the name of the output shapefile in the second 'code' cell of the notebook.
+4. In the second 'code' cell of the notebook, specify the name of the output shapefiles for
+  * EV charging stations in all of Massachusetts
+  * EV charging stations in the Boston Region MPO area
+5. In the fourth 'code' cell in the notebook, specify your API key.
-5. Run the notebook; select __Cell -> Run All__ from the notebook menu.
+6. Run the notebook; select __Cell -> Run All__ from the notebook menu.